Elevate Your Marketing Emails with Email Graphics + Examples

 Here’s an email design example using illustrations.
 Robinhood is a known financial services company.
 You might expect illustrations of graphs, charts, or money.
 Instead, they added an illustration of people in a futuristic setting.

 It’s how you can introduce new subscribers to your brand.
-It suggests that when you are part of their community, expect that you’ll be surrounded by like-minded and forward-thinking individuals.
+It suggests that when you are part of their community, expect that like-minded and forward-thinking individuals’ll surround you.
 And it implies exclusivity, too, since you have joined their group.
 Plus, you can keep the tone of your overall branding through colors.
 Green hues are prominent in the illustration, signifying money or investments.

 5. Designmodo